OVERVIEW Villa Tombolino

 bathroom (WC and shower)

 Landscaped garden with irrigated lawns.
 Large wooden deck in front of living room with comfortable chairs and dining table.
+Pool, 14×7 m, in the dunes.
 At the beach, cabana for picknicks with table, fridge, sunbeds, parasol and shower.

 ESTATE: Tombolino Bolgheri